demiurgeQuantified/StarlitLibrary/docs/source/index.rst

 Starlit Library documentation
 =============================
 Welcome to the Starlit Library docs!
-Starlit Library is a kitchen sink library for Project Zomboid mods.
+Starlit Library is a multipurpose library for Project Zomboid mods.
 New users should start with the :doc:`usage` page.

 Notable Modules
 ---------------